anushasarraf/ResearchResources/README.md

 # Research Resources
 list and description of resources for research in computer science fields.
+Not arranged in any particular order.
 Please submit a PR if you want to add anything.

 | Resource  | Description | Link | Type | Field |